 To make these cupcakes, I first created a rich chocolate cake base using Dutched cocoa and Private Selection 62% chocolate.

-You can use any % of chocolate you want (including milk chocolate), but when I bake with chocolate, I prefer to choose a chocolate chip or chunk that has a higher cacao percentage.
-Since I’m already adding sugar to the recipe, I believe this helps the chocolate flavor still be front and center.
+You can use any % of chocolate you want (including milk chocolate), but I prefer to choose a chocolate chip or chunk that has a higher cacao percentage.
+Since I’m already adding sugar to the recipe, I believe this helps the chocolate flavor stay front and center.

 I’m a big fan of Private Selection chocolate – it’s always available at Ralphs, part of the Kroger Family of Stores, at a reasonable price and it tastes like the pricier Belgian chocolate chips that I have to special order.
-Quality and convenience makes their chocolate a win-win for me.
+Quality and convenience makes it a win-win for me.

 What Type of Cocoa Powder Should I Use?